QuickBooks Enterprise Review

-- Payroll (Gold & Platinum Plans Only): The Gold and Platinum plans come with built-in payroll.
+- Payroll: QuickBooks Enterprise comes with built-in payroll.
 From the Payroll Center, you can create paychecks, view recent payroll, access payroll guides, and run reports.
 QuickBooks supports direct deposit and allows you to set up payroll liabilities, employee deduction, and company contributions, such as health insurance and retirement plans.

 - Reports: QuickBooks Enterprise has over 140 reports.
 And if that’s not enough, you can use the custom report writer to create all the reports your heart desires.

 - Budgeting: You can create yearly budgets using your existing QuickBooks Enterprise data.
 Add additional criteria for a more advanced budget and run side-by-side comparisons of the budget and actual Profit and Loss or Balance Sheet.